Boortmeerbeek

 Boortmeerbeek ([ˈboːrtmeːrˌbeːk]) is a town in the Belgian province of Flemish Brabant.
 The municipality comprises the towns of Boortmeerbeek proper, Schiplaken and Hever.
-The total area is 18.64 km² which gives a population density of 620 inhabitants per km².
+The total area is 18.64 km2 which gives a population density of 620 inhabitants per km2.

+KRC Boortmeerbeek

+KRC Boortmeerbeek is the football team.
+Notable players have included Albert Cluytens and Danny Lenie.
+Footballer, Michel Verschueren was born in 1931 in Boortmeerbeek.
+His career in football began at Flemish Brabant's KRC Boortmeerbeek, where he was first a player and later became a coach for two seasons.